Implementing Redundant Network Paths for Warehouse Sensors

 Validation Protocols and Audit Documentation

-In GxP environments, redundancy mechanisms must undergo formal validation to satisfy regulatory scrutiny.
+In GxP environments, redundancy mechanisms must undergo formal validation.
 Implementation follows a structured IQ/OQ/PQ lifecycle:

 1. Installation Qualification (IQ): Verify physical separation of primary/secondary network paths, independent power feeds, and correct firmware versions on all routing and gateway hardware.